UK Woodland Birds: A Spring Walk by Sight and Sound

 Roger followed my gaze.
 "Nature's drummer in full regalia."

-“Song thrush,” I whispered, pausing beneath a sycamore.
-“They repeat each line like a verse — it’s how you can tell them apart from blackbirds.”
+"Song thrush," I whispered, pausing beneath a sycamore.
+"They sing each line three times.
+It's how you can tell them apart from blackbirds."

 Roger tilted his head, listening.
-“It’s like a mixtape.”
+"It's like an opera."

 He scanned the branches.
 "Can you see it?"

-We paused by an old oak, its bark furrowed deep with age, and spotted a sapling ahead when a sudden flicker of movement caught my eye.
+We paused by an old oak, its bark furrowed deep with age, when a sudden flicker of movement caught my eye.

 "Wait," I whispered, touching Roger's arm.
 "A nuthatch."